 3. Use Strong Passwords

 As simple as it may seem, hackers gain access to many websites because the passwords that protect them are too weak.
-Create strong passwords for your website.
-This means 12 characters or more, a combination of letters and symbols and no recognizable words.
-You should also regularly change your passwords.
-And don’t use the same ones for more than one account.
-Good password security can help to maintain your website integrity.
+Create strong passwords for your website to help protect hackers from getting into your accounts.
+This means having around 12-16 characters or more, a combination of letters, symbols, and no recognizable words should help do the trick.
+You should also regularly change your passwords to help confidentiality.
+Even using the same ones for more than one account can be a convenience for you, but a negative for hackers getting into more than one account.
+Good password security can help to maintain your website integrity and help keep your business accounts in line.

 4. Choose Plugins and Add-Ons Carefully

 Outdated software is more susceptible to hacks and cyber-attacks.
 Just as you update your computer operating system to keep it secure, you need to update your website plugins and add-ons.
-When it comes to choosing these website extras, check their rating and number of downloads.
 Also find out when the software was last updated by its creator.
-If a plugin or add-on has been neglected for a long time, chances are it will introduce risks to your website.
+Some plugins are extremely important to your website’s security.
+Continually updating and checking on them should be a process your business keeps in mind.
+When a plugin or add-on has been neglected for a long time, chances are it will introduce risks to your website.
+When it comes to choosing these website extras, be sure to check their ratings, and number of downloads for credibility.

 5. Create Levels of Access